Sunshine Logroño: Sunshine's Café

+In 1971, the Public Service Commission of Puerto Rico granted the first license to transmit through the cable format to Cable Television Corporation of Puerto Rico.
+The first attempt failed to become established and in 1977, the corporation was acquired by Cable TV of Greater San Juan.
+Other companies followed and around 200,000 clients held the basic programming by 1988.
+The local figures, feeling threatened by the new medium and assuming that cable programming was unavailable to the uneducated, decided to change its programming to include more sexual content and risqué comedies in order to comfort to stereotypes.
 In 1988 Logroño began hosting a show named Sunshine's Cafe on WAPA-TV.
 Sunshine's Cafe was very popular among Puerto Rico's television viewers and its risqué sense of humor guaranteed four seasons of high ratings and extreme controversy.
 After the show's first airing all sponsors except one canceled their contracts, and the program spent close to six months without advertising.
 The program was controversial because it confronted many Puerto Rican stereotypes head-on.
 It also provided Logroño with a vehicle to bring in many taboo topics in subtext, a technique that he personally credits Bill Cosby with teaching him when Cosby developed a pilot for a Latino-based series in American television that did not evolve into a series.

 In the program, Sunshine played many characters; one particular character portrayed a clever closet homosexual named Vitín Alicea Arévalo, many of whose phrases became household sayings.
 Another character portrayed a fake Pentecostal minister, El Hermano Emmanuel (Brother Emmanuel), who had a hunch (mirroring that of a famous Puerto Rican minister, Yiye Avila), was constantly angry (as yet another local minister, Jorge Raschke), frequently schemed to profit from the members of his congregation, and almost always was caught doing so.
 El Hermano Emmanuel constantly spoke trilling r's (and was often referred to as "Hermano Emmanuerrrrr"), and used a phrase mocking speaking in tongues: "¡Salamaya!" (derived from "¡Sea la madre!", or "[Damned] be his mother!") as a punchline, particularly whenever the Hermano met a stunningly attractive woman, or when another character caught him in a profiteering scheme.
 A famous episode had the Hermano try (unsuccessfully) to cure José Feliciano of his blindness (Feliciano's memorable response was: "I can see!
 I can see!
 I can see that you're a fake, I still can't see a damn!).